Frustrated mixed-spin ladders: Evidence for a bond order wave phase between rung-singlet and Haldane phases: Numerical methods

-In our ladder system, we used second order Suzuki-Trotter decomposition, and the simulations are started with a time step $\delta t = 0.5$, then it is gradually decreased up to $\delta t =10^{-5}$.
-As we mentioned, close to the RS-H phase transition point, the iTEBD can lead to the results, not compatible with fundamental theories in condensed matter physics such as Mermin-Wagner and Lieb-Mattis theorems.
-Therefore, we use DMRG technique to obtain the correct ground state of the system.
-Unlike iTEBD, DMRG is a variational method but these two methods have many steps in common.
-We iteratively optimize the MPSs of two neighboring sites to minimize the ground state energy.
-Then project the Hamiltonian onto the variational space and use an iterative algorithm such as Lanczos to lower the energy.
-Repeating this two-site update for each pair of neighboring sites, the wave function converges to the ground state.
-In our computations, we used a finite DMRG technique, and considered systems with 120, 180 and 240 rungs.
-Also, the bond dimension has been increased up to 1000.
+We also use the DMRG technique, especially to study the ground state in the vicinity of transition points.
+Unlike iTEBD, DMRG is a variational method.
+In other respects, the two methods have many steps in common.
+We iteratively optimize the MPSs of two neighboring sites to minimize the ground state energy, and then project the Hamiltonian onto a variational space.
+We use an iterative algorithm such as Lanczos to lower the energy.
+The two-site update is repeated for each pair of neighboring sites until the wave function converges to the ground state.